Updated 2026

 Canada 2026

-Calculate your FIRE number using the 4% Safe Withdrawal Rate, model your portfolio growth, and see exactly when you can retire early — with CPP and OAS factored in.
+FIRE stands for Financial Independence, Retire Early — the goal of saving aggressively so your investments can cover all living expenses indefinitely.
+Calculate your FIRE number using the 4% Safe Withdrawal Rate, model your portfolio growth, and see exactly when you can retire — with CPP and OAS factored in.

 your FIRE number